arunkumarpalaniappan/blog/content/posts/2020/07/2020-07-19---Understanding-Javascript-WebGL-Part-1.md

   - "Web GL"
   - "Graphics in JS"
   - "Frontend"
 description: "In this post we will be exploring more about WEb GL Basics.
 Web GL is the library used in JavaScript to view or create High GraPhics application on Browser.
-We can develop even games using JavaScipt that can be accessed using a Browser!"
+We can develop even games using JavaScipt that can be accessed using a Browser!
+Most important "
 socialImage: "/media/image-2.jpg"
 ---